Car-free adventures aroundHertford and WareHertfordshire

 - The grotto is a five minute walk from the railway station.
 Turn left onto Station Road and left over the railway.
 Head right past the college and turn left up Scotts Road and you’ll find the grotto in a sunken garden, on the right, between numbers 28 and 34.

-- It’s open on Saturday afternoons from April 1st to September 28th (2.30-4pm).
-It’s free (donations welcome) and you don’t need to book.
+- It’s open on Saturday afternoons from April to September.

 - A maze of underground tunnels and chambers, decorated with shells and stones, leads in a circle under the hill.
 At the top of the garden, a summerhouse looks out onto the trees below.